ravindra1729/Marvel-Dictionary/README.md

 # Marvel-Dictionary
-/ndict.txt contains list nodes that corresponds to the characters name
+dict.txt contains list nodes that corresponds to the characters name